 Colonia del Sacramento

 Colonia Department, Road 1, km 176

-Its historic center still has narrow stone streets with some Spanish and Portuguese constructions from the colonial time (it was founded in 1680 by Portugal, which makes it the first and oldest uruguayan city).
-But a visit cannot be considered complete if you haven’t watched the sunset since its coast: yellow, orange, red and purple colours merging in a way you will not see any place else in this country.
-Do do not forget to charge your camera batteries.
-The town next to it, Nueva Helvecio, is on the same department but at 58 kilometers.
-It also deserves a visit: this is the only Swiss colony of Uruguay and you can see houses and public spaces decorated with coats of arms of the locals, giving it some unique characteristics.
+Its historic center still has narrow cobbled streets with some Spanish and Portuguese constructions from colonial times (it was founded in 1680 by Portugal, which makes it the first and oldest uruguayan city).
+But a visit cannot be considered complete if you haven’t watched the sunset on its coast: yellow, orange, red and purple colours merging in a way you will not see anywhere else in this country.
+Do not forget to charge your camera’s batteries.
+The town next to it, Nueva Helvecio, is in the same region but 58 kilometers away.
+It also deserves a visit: this is the only Swiss colony of Uruguay and you can see houses and public spaces decorated with the coats of arms of the locals, giving the town some unique characteristics.

 Travelling tip: Explore the charms of this enchanting city with those tours at Colonia del Sacramento.

 Take a stroll through the historic center of Colonia and explore its narrow stone streets / Picture: Carina Fossati

 – If you want to enjoy the best beaches in Uruguay and the water, we suggest you to make your trip between mid-spring and the beginning of autumn (September to early April).
 If you like an exciting atmosphere, night and noise, then the last week of December, the first two weeks of January and carnival week will be the perfect time for you.
 On the other hand, if what you want is a quiet, family-friendly environment and cheaper prices go at any other time of the year.
 This does not include Montevideo because January is the city’s quietest month, and a lot of businesses, restaurants as well as bars and night clubs close during the holidays.